 Al currently serves as President and Chief Operating Officer of Inland Express, an asset based port FCL drayage company with eight strategically located terminals along the East Coast.
 His unwavering commitment to his profession and family has made him a respected leader and one of Philadelphia's most successful businessmen.

 Al's journey began in 1975 on the Delaware River as a boarding agent for B.H.
-Sobelman, where he boarded vessels arriving at the Port of Philadelphia, including Maersk ships before containerization became standard.
-His entry into the field came through a family connection.
-His mother attended a wedding where his cousin Vic Faricci, who worked for Columbus Line, arranged an interview that would launch his lifelong career.
+Sobelman, where he boarded vessels arriving in the port of Philadelphia, including Maersk ships, before containerization became standard.

-From these early days on the Delaware River, Al's passion for maritime and logistics propelled him into leadership roles that shaped the industry.
-He had a front row seat to one of the most significant transformations in maritime history: the containerization revolution.
-He witnessed Maersk's entry into the container business as the last major steamship company to containerize.
+From those early days on the Delaware River, Al's passion for the maritime and logistics propelled him into leadership roles that helped shape the industry.
+He had a front row seat to one of the most significant transformations in the marine industry: the containerization revolution.

-Al served 19 years as Executive Vice President for H&M International and was President of PTL Intermodal, a Conrail subsidiary, from 1990 to 1994.
-PTL grew to become a trucking powerhouse with $100 million in revenue and 67 locations at every Conrail ramp.
-During his tenure, Al traveled extensively with Chairman Cunningham, gaining invaluable experience across the intermodal landscape.
+Al served 19 years as Executive Vice President at H&M International and was President of PTL Intermodal, a Conrail subsidiary.
+During his tenure, Al traveled extensively with Chairman James Cunningham, gaining invaluable experience across the intermodal landscape.

 Inland Express has ambitious expansion plans dependent on the 2026 economy.
-Al's priority locations include Memphis by mid 2026 if the economy supports it, followed by Chicago, though he notes it's currently a less active market.
-With his characteristic industry insight, Al observes: "We're first to feel the downturn and first to feel the upturn."
-Despite economic uncertainties, he remains hopeful about business recovery.
+Al's priority locations include Memphis by mid 2026, if the economy supports it, followed by Chicago, though he notes it's currently a less active market.

 Special Honor: Al was honored as the Person of the Year by the Traffic Club of Philadelphia at the 2011 Annual Dinner.